 INTERVIEW WITH CRAIG

-Get together in groups of two.
+Get together in pairs.
 Imagine Craig as an up-and-coming artist 10 years from now.
 You are reporters of an artsy magazine (of your choice) and are going to interview Craig about his work, his inspiration for it and especially how and why he has become an artist.
 Think of at least 5 question you would like to ask the grown-up Craig.
 Write down the interview (and Craig’s answers, record it with your smartphone and upload it to Moodle– one is the reporter, the other one is Craig.

 THINKING BEYOND: